aljanabim/nats-ros-connector/README.md

             - /topicF
             - /topicG/A
             - /topicH/A/B
+        services:
+            - serviceA
+            - /serviceB
+            - /ServiceC/A
+            - /ServiceD/A/B
+        service_proxies:
+            - name: serviceE
+              type: [serviceE type] # eg. std_srvs/Trigger
+            - name: /serviceF
+              type: [serviceF type] # eg. std_srvs/Bool
+            - name: /serviceG/A
+              type: [serviceG/A type]
+            - name: /serviceH/A/B
+              type: [serviceH/A/B type]
     </rosparam>
 </node>
 ```

 -   In `host` you provide the address to your NATS server (in the example above, the NATS server is running locally, while ROS is running in a Docker container both on the same machine, so `host.docker.internal` is used to get the address of the localhost relative to the container.

-Inside of the `<rosparam>` tags you provide the lists of `publishers` and `subscribers` in the YAML format.
+Inside of the `<rosparam>` tags you provide the lists of `publishers`, `subscribers`, `services`, and `service_proxies` in the YAML format.

 -   In `publishers`, you provided a list of all the topics which you would like to publish from ROS to NATS.

 -   In `subscribers`, you provided a list of all the topics which you would like to subscribe to from NATS to ROS.

+-   In `services`, you provide a list of all services are advertised in your ROS nodes and should in turn be advertised to other NATS clients

+-   In `service_proxies`, you provide a sequence of mappings each mapping containing the `name` and `type` of the service.
+This will make sure that NATS reaches out to a client advertising the service when you create a service proxy in your ROS nodes.
+Note that `wait_for_message` does not guarantee that the client advertising the services over NATS is guaranteed to exists.
+Therefore, you might encounter the error: _`NATS Service Proxy ERROR: REQUEST FOR [service_name] has no NATS responders available (No NATS Client is advertising this service yet)`_, which means that that a request was sent, but NATS found no launched client advertising the service.
+So far, we leave it up to the user to ensure that a service is up.

     The topic names may begin with or without a forward-slash `/`.
 Furthermore, the namespaces in ROS, created with `/` are translated to the NATS token separator `.`.
 For instance the topic name `/topicH/A/B`, in ROS, becomes `topicH.A.B` in NATS.
 This happens under the hood and you don't need to worry about it.
 To learn more about the naming system in ROS, read this [article](http://wiki.ros.org/Names).
 To learn more about the naming system in NATS, read this [article](https://docs.nats.io/nats-concepts/subjects) to under

 <details>
 <summary>Other supported parameters include</summary>